georchestra/georchestra/doc/tutorials/sasl.md

-# Setup remote AD or LDAP authentication via SASL
+# Remote AD/LDAP authentication with SASL

 The SASL protocol is used to delegate password validation to a remote Active Directory or LDAP.
 This is particularly handy when you already have an AD or LDAP instance and your users should authenticate against it.